scc-digitalhub/platformdocs/docs/data/dremio.rst

 - v3 is documented on the Dremio docs as the official REST API and is progressively replacing v2 also internally

 Here is a collection of all the **v3 endpoints** with links to the corresponding Dremio docs pages, if any.
-Note that access to some APIs has been restricted to admin users in the fork, while regular users have been granted access to source management APIs.
+Note that access to some stats APIs has been restricted to ADMIN (i.e. Dremio system admin) in the fork, while regular users have been granted access to source management APIs (if they are tenant admins).
 The required permission is marked in **bold** in the tables whenever it differs from the official documentation.

 The API path is ``<dremio_url>/api/v3``.